ScratchLang/ScratchLang/README.md

 # Latest big updates
 The decompiler can now decompile C-blocks in C-blocks.
 It couldn't do that before, but I slightly changed how it reads the .json and now it can do it.
 It's slower, but it's worth it.

+It can also indent code to make it easier to read.

 The new decompiler is programmed so that it uses "opcode",  "parent", and "next" to decompile the blocks in order.

 # Open-Source